Bani Utbah: Conquest of Mombasa (1837)

-Fort Jesus is a Portuguese fort built in 1593 by order of King Philip II of Spain (King Philip I of Portugal), then ruler of the joint Portuguese and Spanish Kingdoms, located on Mombasa Island to guard the Old Port of Mombasa, Kenya.
-It was built in the shape of a man (viewed from the air), and was given the name of Jesus, after Shaikh Isa Bin Tarif Al Bin Ali Al Utbi conquered the fort in 1837.

 Migration

+The Utub's ancestral homeland is in central Arabia, particularly the Najd region.
+During a prolonged drought in the 17th century, the Utub clans migrated from their homeland, traveling through Al Aflaj, Qatif, and Al Ahsa and eventually reaching Freiha in northwestern Qatar.

-The Utub's ancestors were expelled from Umm Qasr in Iraq by the Ottomans due to their predatory habits of preying on caravans in Basra and trading ships in Shatt al-Arab.
-They migrated to Kuwait thereafter and established a government under Al-Sabah family.
-Around the 1760s, the Al Jalahma and Al Khalifa clans, both belonging to the Utub federation, migrated to Zubarah in modern-day Qatar, leaving Al Sabah as the sole proprietors of Kuwait.
+They established Freiha as a fortified coastal hub with access to maritime trade routes and pearling waters.
+After successive military skirmishes with the dominant Al Musallam tribe, who were under nominal Ottoman support, they departed for Iraq near Basra in 1716.
+They were expelled from Umm Qasr in Iraq by the Ottomans shortly thereafter due to their habits of preying on caravans in Basra and trading ships in Shatt al-Arab.

+Following their expulsion, they migrated to Kuwait and established a government under the Al-Sabah family.
+Around the 1760s, the Al Jalahma and Al Khalifa clans, both belonging to the Utub federation, migrated to Zubarah in modern-day Qatar, near Freiha, leaving Al Sabah as the sole proprietors of Kuwait.
 The two clans established a free-trade port at Zubarah's harbor, but the Al Khalifas refused to share the economic gains with the Al Jalahmah, and so the latter migrated to Al Ruwais.
 The Al Khalifa went on to monopolize the pearl banks around Qatar.

 Putting aside their grievances, the Utub clans of Al Bin Ali, Al Jalahma and Al Khalifa, along with some Arab clans, drove out the Persians from Bahrain in 1783 in an expedition which was launched in part due to Persian aggression towards Zubarah in 1782.